vboughner/bixby-capsule-with-aws/docs/07-maintenance-and-iteration.md

 ## Maintain Your Capsule

 - make sure your prod is a stable version of the lambda
-- how to look at the logs
+- how to look at the CloudWatch logs
 - watch for the need to enlarge memory allocation
 - watch for the need to increase db throughput
 - how to rotate your secretClientApiKey